 3) Put the little squares of cut honey comb into little plastic containers.

 4) That’s it.

 I also freeze the honey for 24 hours, but that’s something else.
 At any rate, it’s not the most exciting video, and it doesn’t hold a candle to my last video, Eating Raw Honey Comb, which, by the way, is the best darn tootin’ video I’ve ever posted, but here it is:

-We also cut and strained a little over three frames of foundationless honey comb yesterday.
-I’ll post that video after we’ve bottled the honey.
+I also cut and strained a little over three frames of foundationless honey comb yesterday.
+I’ll post that video after I’ve bottled the honey.

 I had planned to describe the floral aromas and flavours of the honey in the video, but I became speechless as soon as I put the honey in my mouth.

 Drones don’t make honey.
 They only eat it.
 They also contribute nothing to the survival of the colony during the winter months.
 Hence, most drones are expelled from the hive in the fall as the temperatures begin to drop.
 Sometimes the worker bees will even chew out the remaining drone brood in the hive and toss the drone pupae out the front door (see Piles of Dead Pupae).
 Gross.
 Honey bees don’t mess around when it comes to their survival.
 Here’s a video I took this morning of several drones being expelled from Hive #1:

 If you watched carefully, you may have noticed worker bees riding around on the drones like bucking broncos, biting and pinching them; at one point a worker bee grabbed hold of a drone and got taken for a ride in the sky; another worker bee tried to fly away with a drone; and many of the worker bees surrounded more than a few drones and pestered them until they were gone.
 And one drone got dragged out already dead.
 Good times.